 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
-Examples of potential competing interests include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-Authors must disclose any interests in two places: 1.
-A summary declaration of interest statement in the title page file (if double-blind) or the manuscript file (if single-blind).
-If there are no interests to declare then please state this: 'Declarations of interest: none'.
-This summary statement will be ultimately published if the article is accepted.
-2. Detailed disclosures as part of a separate Declaration of Interest form, which forms part of the journal's official records.
-It is important for potential interests to be declared in both places and that the information matches.
+Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
+If there are no conflicts of interest then please state this: 'Conflicts of interest: none'.
 More information.